Materials & Waste

-UVA looks to process improvements and more sustainable purchasing options through UVA’s Procurement Working Group.
+UVA works to improve sustainable purchasing options through UVA’s Procurement Working Group.

-The UVA ReUse Store supports the collection, sale, and reuse of surplus property, which includes University-owned unneeded, unclaimed, lost, or abandoned property.
-The program supports the University’s sustainability efforts by extending the life cycle of items that may have otherwise been disposed of in a landfill -- roughly 1.2 million pounds since its opening in 2018.
+The UVA ReUse Store supports the collection, sale and reuse of surplus property, which includes University-owned unneeded, unclaimed, lost or abandoned items.
+The program supports the University’s sustainability efforts by extending the life-cycle of items that may have otherwise been disposed of in a landfill -- roughly 1.2 million pounds since its opening in 2018.

-The ROSE Program (Reusable Office Supply Exchange) collects gently used or unused office supplies from departments throughout UVA and makes these materials available to the community.
+The Reusable Office Supply Exchange (ROSE) collects gently used or unused office supplies from departments throughout UVA and makes these materials available to university students, staff and faculty, and the broader community.

-UVA’s recycling system separates paper, cardboard, glass, cans, and plastics #1-7 into separate bins to reduce contamination.
-Recycling is hand-sorted and baled and then processed into new materials at facilities in North Carolina.
+UVA’s recycling system separates paper, cardboard, glass, cans and plastics #1-7 into separate bins to reduce contamination.
+The items are hand-sorted and baled, then processed into new materials at facilities in North Carolina.
 Visit the UVA Recycling page to learn how to recycle at UVA.
 Electronic waste is also collected in bins throughout Grounds.

-Composting throughout Grounds has seen an exponential increase in recent years, with UVA composting 805 tons in 2018.
-UVA Dine offers back-of-house composting at more than 20 locations.
-Composting is strongly encouraged at all events at UVA, with major events such as class reunions and various athletic events working towards zero waste.
+Composting throughout Grounds has grown exponentially in recent years, with UVA composting 805 tons in 2018.
+UVA Dine offers back-of-house composting at more than 20 locations, and composting is strongly encouraged at all events at UVA, with major events such as class reunions and various athletic events working towards zero waste.